How to bring green into the classroom

 - Create Meaningful Art

 Turn the fight against climate change into an art project by asking students to bring in a pair of canvas sneakers and paint them for shoeless children in Africa as part of the Shoes of Hope program.
-The idea is that inside of every shoe your students include a personalized message to the recipient child in Africa letting them know what personal changes they're making to reduce their carbon footprint and therefore their personal contribution to the problem that is destined to strike children in the Third World hardest of all.
+The idea is that inside of every shoe your students include a personalized message to the recipient child in an African country letting them know what personal changes they're making to reduce their carbon footprint and therefore their personal contribution to the problem that is destined to strike children in the Third World hardest of all.

 - Get Wind Powered